jackyes/PdfDiffGo/README.md

     -orientation: The orientation of the PDF (P for portrait, L for landscape).
     -output: The name of the output PDF file.
     -workers: The number of workers to use for processing.
+    -sidebyside: create a side-by-side comparison of the two PDFs.
+    -verticalalign: align the documents vertically in the combined image

 Usage example